Buy Now, Plant Later! Spring Reservations Are Open

 #ProPlantTips for Care

-These River Birches love a moist, slightly acidic soil, but do adapt to many landscape situations as long as you keep them watered.
+These River Birches love moist, slightly acidic soil, but do adapt to many landscape situations as long as you keep them watered.
 Standing water can be problematic for their root systems, so if you will use them in a wetter area, “mound up” when planting by adding 18 – 24” of soil to the lay of the land.
 Plant in that mound to protect the root crown from suffocating from lack of oxygen.

 Dura Heat can be grown in climates across the United States.
 Give it a moderate amount of regular water when young, and during extended periods of drought.
 If they don’t get enough water, you’ll start seeing leaves drop during summer.
-Give them adequate water for best performance.
+Give them adequate water for the best performance.

 In fall, be sure to give water to build up its store of moisture.
 Attention to the watering detail is important and if the plants get very dry, especially going into winter, they could see some damage.
 If you are in an area that is very dry in winter and the ground may not be frozen, Birch will also benefit from winter watering if needed.